robMolloy/photobooth/README.md

-# romolo-react
+# photobooth

-Redesign for the romolo.co.uk site.
+A photobooth to work with the raspberry pi